top of page

 Forget the horror films.
 This day is dripping with divine feminine magic.
 You’ve probably heard it before: “Ooh, Friday the 13th—be careful!”
 Cue black cats, broken mirrors, and bad luck superstitions.
 But what if I told you that Friday the 13th isn’t unlucky at all?
 In fact, in witchy, mystical, and ancient traditions, it’s one of the most sacred and empowering days of the year.
 Let’s break the spell of fear and reclaim the truth.
 Because babe, Friday the 13th is our day.
 F

-How Reclaiming the Word “Witch” Is a Feminist Act in a Patriarchal Society Once upon a time, being called a "witch" could get you burned.
+Once upon a time, being called a "witch" could get you burned.
 Today, it might get you a book deal, a tarot deck, or a wildly popular TikTok following—and honestly?
 About damn time.
-But let’s get one thing straight: reclaiming the word witch isn’t just about crystals and aesthetics (though I do love a good smoky quartz moment).
-It’s a radical, roaring no to centuries of patriarchal control.
-It’s abou
+But let’s be clear: reclaiming the word witch isn’t a trend, an aesthetic, or a crystal-core personality trait (even though I do love a good smoky quartz moment).
+Calling myself a witch was never about looking mystical enough.
+It was about claiming my own authority in a world that has spent cent

 bottom of page